-Promotional Items: Promotional or novelty items requiring an approved UALR logo/brand or an approved logo/brand of a specific program may not be purchased unless the item(s) are approved by the Office of Communications, ensuring branding and design meet university specifications and standards.
+Promotional Items.
+Promotional or novelty items requiring an approved UALR logo/brand or an approved logo/brand of a specific program may not be purchased with a P-Card unless the item(s) are approved by the Office of Communications, ensuring branding and design meet university specifications and standards.
 The Office of Communications can assist with planning, designing, and proofing artwork.
 Please contact the Office of Communications one week prior to ordering to allow adequate time for designing and proofing.

 Back to top

-Printing: Printing is restricted by Constitutional Amendment 54, and, therefore, the P-Card should never be used for printing purchases of any type.
+Printing.
+Printing is restricted by Constitutional Amendment 54, and, therefore, the P-Card should never be used for printing purchases of any type.
 Contact the UALR Print Shop for any and all printing necessities.
-Exceptions will be given by the UALR Print Shop if they are unable to produce said printing project(s).

 All commodities ordered via P-Card needing to be shipped must be delivered to a destination that is an official UALR address or verifiable off-site location due to a special project or grant activity.
 This internal process is necessary for preventing fraudulent activity.

 The disputed items process allows P-Card holders to withhold payment of fraudulent charges appearing on the statement until the disputed items are resolved.
 Fraudulent charges are the only items the P-Card holder will be allowed to dispute.

 If fraudulent charges are identified, it is the P-Card holder’s responsibility to contact Procurement Services.
 Procurement Services will notify the bank concerning any and all fraudulent charges.

 Procurement Services recommends frequently reviewing all transactions to identify fraudulent charges as soon as possible.
 Detecting fraudulent charges promptly allows the bank adequate time in pursuing all investigations with efficiency.